dennykorsukewitz/dennykorsukewitz.github.io/_static/_posts/2024-03-32-GitHub-Workflow-Deployment.md

 ### Delete_Failed - Job

 This job deletes all failed and inactive deployments.
 It runs if the `FUNCTION` input is "delete failed".
-It retrieves the deployments, filters for those with a status of "failure" or "inactive", and then deletes each one.
+It retrieves the deployments, filters for those with a status of "failure", "inactive" or "error", and then deletes each one.

 ## Conclusion